mehtajainam/VCNL36687/README.md

 This library has been tested with:
 * Arduino Uno
-* Adafruit Feather HUZZAH32 (ESP32)
-* nRF52 Development Kit from Nordic Semiconductors
+* nRF52 Development Kit from Nordic